Felix Loch: Career

 At the 2008 FIL European Luge Championships in Cesana, Italy, he finished sixth in the men's singles event.

 Previously he had won the 2006 Junior World Championship held in Altenberg, Germany.
 Loch is a member of the Club RC Berchtesgaden and currently lives at Schönau am Königssee though he was born in Sonneberg.

 During International Training Week at the Whistler Sliding Centre in Whistler, British Columbia on 7–15 November 2008, Loch injured his shoulder during training.
 Bob- und Schlittenverband für Deutschland (BSD) Sport Director Thomas Schwab stated that Loch would compete at the opening Luge World Cup event at Igls, Austria on 29–30 November 2008, which Loch did.

 On 21 February 2009, during the 2008-09 Luge World Cup season finale at Whistler Sliding Centre, Loch recorded the fastest registered speed in luge, 153.98 km/h.

 At the 2014 Winter Olympics in Sochi, Russia, Loch again won the gold medal in men's Singles, marking his second consecutive Olympic victory, and he was also in the German team which won gold in the inaugural team relay.

 At the 2018 Winter Olympics, in the men's singles competition, Loch was a heavy favorite and indeed was leading the field after three runs, but in the last run made a mistake that cost him a medal.
 He ended in the fifth position.

+At the 2026 Winter Olympics, Loch entered the men singles event as a favorite to medal, but finished in sixth place.
+Following the 2026 games, he announced his intention to continue to compete and aim for a spot at the 2030 Winter Olympics in France.

+In March 2026, Loch won his 8th Luge World Cup men's singles title.